kl/JStick/README.md

 __JStick__

-JStick is a Java application for simulation mouse movements and mouse presses using a gamepad or joystick.
+JStick is a Java application for simulating mouse movements and mouse presses using a gamepad or joystick.

 __Usage__